kaushiksriram100/shield/README.md

 ##### Scale Up To Handle more load
 8. To scale up the services to handle more load beyond a single host. a).
-Increase replicas in this file (Line 8) `k8s_deployment_specs/shield.yml` b).
-Run with tags - `ansible-playbook setup-via-ansible.yml --tags [upgrade]`
+Increase shield service replicas in this file (Line 8) `k8s_deployment_specs/shield.yml`.
+Set to 5 for example. b).
+Run ansible with tags - `ansible-playbook setup-via-ansible.yml --tags [upgrade]`
    c) `kubectl get pods` -> Should show 3 pods.
-   d) These services are being a kubernetes native load balancer that will distribute requests to multiple pods (services).
+   d) Kubernetes native load balancer will distribute requests to multiple pods (services).
    e) In real world, Kubernetes workers (in EC2) will be spread across multiple AZs and is resilient for fault.
 Our kind cluster model is just a emulation of a real production deployment.
-This service can scale up based on requests.
+This service can scale up based on requests and made 100% available.
    f) ETCD provides a highly consistent k,v database that can handle several transactions atomically at scale and compact keys.
+ETCD in our case has 3 replicas & can be horizontally scaled up in real environments.

 ## Test Results
 Unit Tests: